SimonbJohnson/ifrc_HXL/README.md

 # HXL Data from IFRC GO

 IFRC GO data to download in HXL format.
-For each download there are 3 links:
+For each download there can be up to 4 links:

 |Link type|Purpose|
 |:--------|:------|